bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >
 >Click on the arrow next to **tracelog** and change the **File Name** to `$(filebase).log` and set the Log Every to 1’000.
 >
->Leave all other settings at their default values and save the file as `dinosaur_BDSKY.xml`.
+>Leave all other settings at their default values and save the file as `dinosaur_coalescent.xml`.

 ### Amending the Analysis Files
-We can now start "hacking" our XML template to remove the content we don't need and add some additional features.
+We can now start "hacking" our XML template to ensure that it includes our desired features, including some that are not available in BEAUti.

->Open `dinosaur_BDSKY.xml` in your preferred text editor.
+>Open `dinosaur_coal.xml` in your preferred text editor.

 The first line sets out information about the format of the xml and its contents, which we can ignore.
 The next section is labelled `data`, and contains our dummy alignment.
 We don't need this section, so it can be commented out or simply deleted.